ga-curriculum/intro-to-sql/modifying-and-deleting-data/README.md

 WHERE condition;
 ```

 - `UPDATE table_name` tells SQL which table you want to update.
-  - `SET column1 = value1, column2 = value2, ...` specifies the columns that should be updated and the new values they should be given.
+- `SET column1 = value1, column2 = value2, ...` specifies the columns that should be updated and their new values.
 - `WHERE condition` determines which records in the table should be updated.
 Without this condition, all records in the table would be updated.

 Let's say we want to update the genre of the band `The Beatles` to `Rock and Roll`.
 We can use the `UPDATE` command to do this: